Evansville BlueCats: The 2006 season

-In 2006, the Evansville BlueCats got off to a slow start (1-4) but rebounded in the second half of the season to win four of their last five games of the regular season and clinch a playoff berth for the second consecutive season.
+John Hart took over as the head coach of the Evansville BlueCats prior to the 2006 season and led the team to their best season ever.
+In 2006, the Evansville BlueCats got off to a slow start (1–4) but rebounded in the second half of the season to win four of their last five games of the regular season and clinch a playoff berth for the second consecutive season.
 Evansville earned the #5 seed in the UIF playoffs.
-The team continued their late season surge in the playoffs and claimed an impressive 37-15 road win over the Omaha Beef in the first round.
-Evansville lost by only 6 points, 32-26, to the #1 seed and unbeaten Sioux Falls Storm in the UIF semi-finals.
+The team continued their late season surge in the playoffs and claimed an impressive 37–15 road win over the Omaha Beef in the first round.
+Evansville lost by only 6 points, 32–26, to the #1 seed and unbeaten Sioux Falls Storm in the UIF semi-finals.
 Sioux Falls went on to win the League Championship a week later.

-Team history

-John Hart took over as the head coach of the Evansville BlueCats prior to the 2006 season and led the team to their best season ever.
 Coach Hart was named as the UIF Coach of the Year "Honorable Mention" by the league following the 2006 season.
 Coach Hart also served as Head Coach in 2007.